paradigmxyz/alphanet/README.md

 This will start the node with a development configuration, and expose the HTTP API on `http://localhost:8545`.

-To use 3074-enabled foundry, use [eip-3074-foundry](https://github.com/clabby/eip-3074-foundry) and follow installation instructions.
+To use EOF-enabled foundry, use [forge-eof](https://github.com/paradigmxyz/forge-eof) and follow installation instructions.

 ### Running AlphaNet